reconhub/reconhub.github.io/events.md

 We organise, often with partner institutions, regular training workshops and short courses.

-*To come*:

-- [ESCAIDE 2018 pre-worshop](https://recon-malta-2018.netlify.com/), introdution to epiedemic analysis using R, 19-20 November 2018, Malta
+#### To come

+From the closest to the more distant:

 - [outbreak analysis in Sofia](https://recon-sofia-2018.netlify.com/), introduction to outbreak response analytics, 8-11 October 2018, Sofia, Bulgaria

-*Past*:
+- [ESCAIDE 2018 pre-workshop](https://recon-malta-2018.netlify.com/), introdution to epiedemic analysis using R, 19-20 November 2018, Malta

+- WHO Afro workshop on outbreak response analytics, 10-14 December 2018, Dakar, Senegal

+#### Past

+From the most recent to the oldest:

+- introduction to infectious disease modelling, 21-23 May 2018, Johannesburg, South Africa

 - 3-days training in early outbreak assessment, influenza group, 10-12 April 2018 CDC Atlanta, USA